gsaabogado/india_pol_courts/README.md

 ## Structure of the 03_scripts folder

 The folder contains six different files.
 Each file allows you to create specific data sets necessary for the final regression.
-Note that you have access to the generated data sets in the "Generated data sets" dropbox folder.
-So, there is no need to actually construct the data by yourself.
+Note that you have access to the generated data sets in the "Generated data sets" Dropbox folder.
+So, there is no need actually to construct the data by yourself.
 You can jump directly to 05_reg and run the econometric specifications necessary to replicate the results of the paper.

 - 01_cases: Loads and manipulates the data on judicial cases
 - 02_pm25: Loads and manipulates the data on fine particulate matter concentrations from the Atmospheric Composition Analysis group of Washington University.